Rutuja Bagwe

 Rutuja Bagwe is an Indian actress and dancer.
-She mainly works in Marathi films and television industry.
+She mainly works in Hindi & Marathi films and television industry.
 She made her big screen debut with Marathi film "Shaheed Bhai Kotwal".
 She is known for her lead role in Nanda Saukhya Bhare.

 Early life

 Rutuja has completed her schooling from Parle Tilak Vidyalaya and Raigad Military School and she has done her graduation in B.Sc.
 Mathematics from Maharshi Dayanand Vidyalaya.